Tearful Osaka suffers stunning Fed Cup defeat

-Naomi Osaka suffered a torrid 6-0 6-3 defeat to world number 78 Sara Sorribes Tormo as Spain took charge of their Fed Cup qualifying tie against Japan.

-Last month saw Osaka surrender her Australian Open crown when she lost to American teenager Coco Gauff in round three, and Friday's loss was a further blow in the early stages of 2020.
+Last month saw Osaka surrender her Australian Open crown when she lost to American teenager Coco Gauff in round three, and this loss was a further blow in the early stages of 2020.

-The 10th-ranked Japanese star lost 12 of the first 13 points on her serve on the La Manga clay and dropped the opening set in just 27 minutes.
+The No.10-ranked Japanese lost 12 of the first 13 points on her serve on the La Manga clay and dropped the opening set in just 27 minutes.

 She broke Sorribes Tormo's serve to establish a 2-0 lead in the second set but soon surrendered that advantage and was broken to love on her way to a sorry loss.

-Spain captain Anabel Medina Garrigues said, according to the Fed Cup website: "We knew that Sara had the tools to make it very uncomfortable for Naomi.
+Spain captain Anabel Medina Garrigues said: "We knew that Sara had the tools to make it very uncomfortable for Naomi.
 She stuck to the game plan perfectly."

 Osaka let her emotions show by the final game and served a double fault on match point.